aalmazanarbs/simple-docker-belk/README.md

 The example data are from the month of September 2017.
 The logs will be read from the ./logs/ directory.

+If you need Filebeta dashboards in Kibana switch to [filebeat_dashboards branch](https://github.com/aalmazanarbs/simple-docker-belk/tree/filebeat_dashboards)

 Tested on docker 17.09.1-ce.

 ## Build and start environment